israr7933/FlashChat/README.md

 # FlashChat
-Its a email authentication Chat App
+Its a email authentication Chat App Using google Firebase